fogus/spiel/pyramidenspiel/cydonia/README.markdown

 Stage one: building a mixed stash
 ---------------------------------

 Starting with the first tree, the lead player builds a tree from her current stash of pyramids and places it near the labyrinth.
 The other player follows with a tree of his own.
-The following player must present a tree containing at least one pyramid of the same color as any of the pyramids in the leading tree.
+The following player must present a tree containing at least one pyramid of the same color as any of the pyramids in the leading tree if they are able.
+If they do not have a color to follow the tree led then they can follow with a tree containing any colors that they choose.

 The player who played the higher wins the first tree in the labyrinth while the other player wins the second.
 The won pyramids are brought into each player's personal stash for use in wining future tricks and for final scoring while the pyramids used in the play are discarded.
 The player who wins a trick leads the next trick.